georgegiannakidis/georgegiannakidis/README.md

 ## 👨‍💻 About Me

 I'm a Technical Solutions Specialist with 8+ years in SaaS support and operations, now actively transitioning into **Governance, Risk & Compliance (GRC)** and **Cybersecurity**.
-Throughout my career I've worked on security-adjacent tasks, including access control enforcement, phishing triage, log monitoring, and secure third-party integrations.
+In my most recent role, I also acted as a product stakeholder for a revenue management system: organizing client feedback sessions, triaging and reporting bugs to the development team, and helping shape the roadmap for new features.
+Alongside that, I handled access control enforcement, client onboarding, and system monitoring.
 This hands-on foundation is what I'm now formalizing through advanced study, core certifications, and security labs.

 * 🎓 **Currently pursuing M.S. in Computer Science (Cybersecurity Concentration)** at the University of Hartford (Starting Fall 2026).
 * 🏆 Completed B.S. in Computer Science in 2025 with a GPA of 3.93.
-* 🛡️ Security+ certified, with additional technical certifications across AWS, Microsoft, Google, IBM, Cisco, and ISC2.
+* 🛡️ Security+ and ISC2 CC certified; actively studying for ISACA CISA.
-* 🧪 I invest heavily in practical lab environments (blue team operations, SIEM engineering, threat detection, and offensive security exercises) to build real-world skills that go beyond certificates.
+* 🧪 Top 1% ranked on TryHackMe with 350+ rooms completed - building blue team, SIEM, and offensive security skills through daily hands-on lab practice.

 ---